This Moroccan market is small – just a few blocks – but it’s easy to lose yourself amongst the chaos.

 The final Moroccan World Heritage Site that I’m going to tell you about is also the oldest.
 Centuries before any of the other sites had been built, Volubilis was a large and prosperous settlement.

-It was built by the Romans two thousands years ago as an outpost in North Africa.
+It was built by the Romans two thousand years ago as an outpost in North Africa.
 The fertile lands around it were perfect for agriculture and the city thrived and was expanded several times.

 It’s in ruins now but you can still get a good sense of what it would have been like when it was full of people.
 The public spaces, surrounded by the houses of the wealthy, must have been quite a sight to behold!